scio-labs/ethathon/README.md

 #### Snippets

 The file [`packages/frontend/.vscode/frontend.code-snippets`](https://github.com/scio-labs/ethathon/blob/main/packages/frontend/.vscode/frontend.code-snippets) contains useful snippets for quickly creating components & pages with Next.js, React, Typescript, and twin.macro.
 Example: Enter "Function Component with Props" in an empty `.tsx` file to get a `FC` component boilerplate with an empty TypeScript interface declaration and already imported 'twin.macro'.
 Check out the snippet-file itself to get a full overview.

+### Customization

+There are multiple places where you need to insert your actual project name/identifier.
+I've highlighted most of these occurences with a `/* TODO */` comment in the code.
+When installing the `todo-tree` plugin [listed above](#vscode-setup) you can easily replace them one by one.

+Additionally, there are the following un-highlighted occurences:

+- The name of the `.vscode/*.code-workspace` file
+- The package names within `package.json`, `packages/frontend/package.json`, and `packages/contracts/package.json`
+- The workspace dependency defined in `packages/frontend/package.json`

 ## Deployment